joma74/acc-natours/docs/TestcafeScreenshot.md

 ## Discussion About Usage Of Full Page Screenshot

+I am thinking of two applications for screenshots: First application is a screenshot as percieved by the user in her browser.
+This is what the actual screenshot facility is already

 Issue - When full page screenshot is taken, scrollbars disappear.
 This is a conceptual problem.

 # 6 Other